BrianOat/MathCalculator/README.md

 A program that will be able to compute indefinite integrals, definite integrals, derivatives, etc Currently supports simple power rule derivatives and antiderivatives, perfect u-substituitions, and basic trigonometric derivatives and antiderivatives

-Follow the SyntaxGuide to correctly input functions
+Download all files from src folder, run MathCalculatorApplication.java to test it out, and follow the SyntaxGuide to correctly input functions